Mon State Hluttaw

-Mon State Hluttaw (မွန်ပြည်နယ်လွှတ်တော်) is the legislature of Mon State, Myanmar.
+Mon State Hluttaw (မွန်ပြည်နယ်လွှတ်တော်; lit.
+'Mon State Assembly') is the legislature of Mon State, Myanmar.
 It is a unicameral body, consisting of 31 members, including 23 elected members and 7 military representatives.
-As of February 2016, the Hluttaw was led by speaker Tin Ei of the National League for Democracy (NLD).
+As of March 2026, the Hluttaw was led by speaker Thet Htwe of the Union Solidarity and Development Party (USDP).

-In 2015 general election, the NLD won 19 out of the total 23 contested seats in the legislature.
+In 2025-26 general election, the USDP won 11 out of the total 23 contested seats in the legislature.